17 Bottle Jacks Made in USA (Automotive and Industrial)

 3. Ensure to wipe off any oil that has dripped on the outside of the bottle jack.

-5. Once the oil starts to drip off the filler plug orifice, this will be the guide to stop pumping oil.
+5. Once the oil starts to drip off the filler plug orifice, this will be the guide for stopping the oil pump.

 6. And finally, put the oil plug back on the bottle jack and close the release valve.

-Use the four steps guide to purge your bottle jack if needed (below).
+Use the four-step guide to purge your bottle jack if needed (below).

 1. Place the crank handle on the release valve and turn two full turns counterclockwise.

-2. Take the handle and place it on the operational level and pump the handle twenty times.
+2. Take the handle place it on the operational level and pump the handle twenty times.

 3. With the handle on the release valve, turn it clockwise until it is tightened.